Asian shares rise amid Russia-Ukraine talks, oil worries - NewsBreak

 Asian shares rise amid Russia-Ukraine talks, oil worries

-TOKYO — (AP) — Asian shares rose Tuesday as global investors eyed talks aimed at ending the Russian military assault on Ukraine, which so far have yielded just an agreement to keep talking.
+Asian shares rose Tuesday as global investors eyed talks aimed at ending the Russian military assault on Ukraine , which so far have yielded just an agreement to keep talking.

 Benchmarks were higher in early trading in Tokyo, Sydney and Shanghai.
 Hong Kong declined and markets were closed in South Korea for a holiday.
 U.S. futures edged lower and oil prices rose.